What Happens If Your Dog Kills A Cat On Your Property?

 Some key aspects of a typical animal control investigation after a dog kills a cat:

-– Examining the scene and remains: Animal control will thoroughly examine where the incident took place and analyze the condition of the cat’s remains to determine potential causes of death and if it appears the dog attacked the cat.
+Examining the scene and remains: Animal control will thoroughly examine where the incident took place and analyze the condition of the cat’s remains to determine potential causes of death and whether it appears the dog attacked the cat.
 They may take photographic evidence.

 They will also assess the dog’s temperament.
 Additionally, the cat’s remains will be checked for wounds and trauma consistent with a dog attack.

-– Reviewing relevant histories: Animal control will look into both animals’ histories, including the dog’s behavior record, veterinary records, licensing status, and if there were any prior complaints or incidents.
+Reviewing relevant histories: Animal control will look into both animals’ histories, including the dog’s behavior record, veterinary records, licensing status, and whether there were any prior complaints or incidents.
 The cat’s ownership and health history may also be relevant.

-– Assessing the environment: Animal control will evaluate the location where it occurred including fencing, presence of roaming animals, and ease of access between the two properties.
+– Assessing the environment: Animal control will evaluate the location where it occurred, including fencing, the presence of roaming animals, and ease of access between the two properties.
 They will determine if there are any opportunities for the animals to interact unexpectedly.

 Determining Fault